Strongly divisible lattices and crystalline cohomology in the imperfect residue field case: Acknowledgements

 \section{Acknowledgements}

 I would like to thank Bryden Cais and Tong Liu for many helpful discussions and communications during the preparation of this paper.
-The author is partially supported by AMS-Simons Travel Grant.
+I also thank the anonymous referee for valuable suggestions to improve the paper.
+The author was partially supported by AMS-Simons Travel Grant.
+Lastly, I would like to thank Soo Young Kim heartily for her continuous support.